 With my Guatemalan ‘Coat of many Colors’, my Turkish pantaloons, and my Ukulele, I was no doubt quite a vision for the infrequent passing cars.

-Amazingly enough, after I performed my Ukulele ‘shtick’ for the surrounding highway trees and forest animals for only a few minutes, I was picked up by a small school bus full of teenagers.
+Amazingly enough, it was only a few minutes later, following my over-the-top Ukulele performance for the surrounding highway trees and forest animals, that I was picked up by a small school bus full of teenagers.